canro91/canro91.github.io/_posts/2022-12-02-ValidateInputParameters.md

 When calling an API endpoint that used that feature, I got an `ArgumentNullException`: _"Value cannot be null.
 (Parameter 'uriString')."_ It seemed that I was missing a URI.
 But what URI?

-Without any XML docstrings on the `AddFeature()` method, I had no other solution than decompile that DLL.
+Without any XML docstrings on the `AddFeature()` method, I had no other solution than to decompile that DLL.
 I found a service like this one,

 ```csharp
 public class SomeService : ISomeService